 As much as possible, stay closer to your children.

-Get more involved, ironic as it is that it might take an action for divorce to get you moving closer to your kids.
+Get more involved, ironic as it is that it might take a divorce to get you moving closer to your kids.

-Get home earlier from work, you are already doing a great job, so before the court kicks you out of your own house, get home earlier and do more things with your kids.
+Get home earlier from work, you are already doing a great job, so before the court kicks you out of your own house, get back home sooner, and do more things with your kids.

-Spend more time with them, so when the axe falls and you have to move out of your own home, your kids will still want to see you during visitation.
+Spend more time with them, so when the ax falls, and you have to move out of your own home, your kids will still want to see you during visitation.

-Probably the worst reality of life after divorce is going to be separation from your children, especially for men after divorce.
+Probably the worst reality of life after divorce for a man is going to be the separation from his children.

 If you are not yet divorced and still living in your home, this is the time to do everything you can to stay closer to your kids.

-If you are following all the other commandments to improve your chances of a quality life after divorce, you are doing better at work, you are less stressed, you are listening to your legal counsel, you have not smeared your spouse, you maintain your dignity and you are healthier.
+If you are following all the other commandments to improve your chances of a quality life after divorce, then you are:

-So, you are going to look even better to your kids, especially because you are avoiding depression and obesity, and you are calm.
+So, you are going to look even better for your kids, mainly because you are avoiding depression and obesity, and you are calm.

 If you are already feeling the pangs of estrangement or alienation happening, then you are going to have to fight even harder.